-As future medical professionals and more importantly, as Meharrians, we have two profound responsibilities.
+As medical professionals we have two profound responsibilities.
 The first it is be effective teachers.
-We must educate our patients on the benefits of healthy eating habits in order to avoid serious chronic medical conditions such as diabetes mellitus, hypertension, and heart disease.
+We must educate our patients on the benefits of healthy eating habits in order to avoid serious chronic medical conditions such as diabetes, hypertension, and heart disease.
 Prevention is the key and must be at the forefront of our practice of medicine.
 Our second responsibility is to advocate on the behalf of our patients.
 We must identify any roadblocks that may impede healthy practices for our patients, and provide sustainable solutions for these challenges.
 In this respect, we must become socially aware, involved, and proponents of our communities.